Established on July 1, 1995, the Pennsylvania Department of Conservation and Natural Resources (DCNR) is charged with:

-Walsh is a graduate of Saint Vincent College in Latrobe, Pennsylvania; and he also has a master’s degree in Public Management from the H. John Heinz III School of Public Policy at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+Mike, a LEED Green Associate, is a graduate of Saint Vincent College in Latrobe, and received a Master of Public Management degree from the Heinz School at Carnegie Mellon University.

 Chief Counsel, Audrey Feinman Miner

 Audrey Feinman Miner was appointed Chief Counsel to the Department of Conservation and Natural Resources during June 2015.

 Miner also served as Assistant Counsel-in-Charge, Personnel Section, at PennDOT, during which Miner was primarily responsible for providing legal advice on labor and employment matters as well as working on a variety of high-profile issues concerning the vehicle emissions inspection program.